Amina Bassit

 Research

-My research mission is to ensure that AI technologies align with core human values, preserving fundamental rights in the digital world while protecting the intellectual property of businesses.
-I am passionate about integrating advanced ML and applied cryptography to design scalable, secure, and privacy-preserving solutions that build trust in AI technologies for both users and service providers.
+My research focuses on making AI technologies trustworthy and secure by preserving user privacy and protecting the intellectual property (IP) of models.
+I integrate advanced machine learning and applied cryptography to develop scalable, privacy-preserving solutions that build trust for both users and model owners.

 Publications